-DSRF, SRF, pruned, D-SRF, serum response factor
+DSRF, SRF, pruned, D-SRF, Drosophila Serum Response Factor

 transcription factor - MADS-box motif - required for vein/intervein formation in the fly wing - implicated in longer forms of memory formation like synaptic long-term potentiation and depression - required for a working memory that lasts only for a few seconds - acts as a boosting mechanism to sustain FGF-induced terminal branching in the tracheal system.